Silverquark/WanhaoI3PlusFirmwareMod/README.md

 Printer Firmware:
 - Diagonal leveling assistant

+All changes made so far are independent from the other firmware.
+So you can install only printer firmware mod to get sdmenu mod or only printer firmware for diagonal leveling.
+Or both.

 # Mods Planned:
 - Multiple preheat profiles with different temperatures (hotend/bed)
 - Subfolder support for sdcard